onap/vnfrqts-requirements/docs/Chapter8.rst

 as possible.
 Patching shall be controlled via change control process with vulnerabilities disclosed along with mitigation recommendations.

-R-78010 The VNF **MUST** use the NCSP’s IDAM API for Identification, authentication and access control of customer or VNF application users.
+R-78010 The VNF **MUST** use the NCSPâ€™s IDAM API for Identification, authentication and access control of customer or VNF application users.

-R-42681 The VNF **MUST** use the NCSP’s IDAM API or comply with the requirements if not using the NCSP’s IDAM API, for identification, authentication and access control of OA&M and other system level functions.
+R-42681 The VNF **MUST** use the NCSPâ€™s IDAM API or comply with the requirements if not using the NCSPâ€™s IDAM API, for identification, authentication and access control of OA&M and other system level functions.

-R-68589 The VNF **MUST**, if not using the NCSP’s IDAM API, support User-IDs and passwords to uniquely identify the user/application.
+R-68589 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, support User-IDs and passwords to uniquely identify the user/application.
 VNF needs to have appropriate connectors to the Identity, Authentication and Authorization systems that enables access at OS, Database and Application levels as appropriate.

-R-52085 The VNF **MUST**, if not using the NCSP’s IDAM API, provide the ability to support Multi-Factor Authentication (e.g., 1st factor = Software token on device (RSA SecureID); 2nd factor = User Name+Password, etc.) for the users.
+R-52085 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, provide the ability to support Multi-Factor Authentication (e.g., 1st factor = Software token on device (RSA SecureID); 2nd factor = User Name+Password, etc.) for the users.

-R-98391 The VNF **MUST**, if not using the NCSP’s IDAM API, support Role-Based Access Control to permit/limit the user/application to performing specific activities.
+R-98391 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, support Role-Based Access Control to permit/limit the user/application to performing specific activities.

-R-63217 The VNF **MUST**, if not using the NCSP’s IDAM API, support logging via ONAP for a historical view of “who did what and when”.
+R-63217 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, support logging via ONAP for a historical view of â€œwho did what and whenâ€�.

-R-62498 The VNF **MUST**, if not using the NCSP’s IDAM API, encrypt OA&M access (e.g., SSH, SFTP).
+R-62498 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, encrypt OA&M access (e.g., SSH, SFTP).

-R-79107 The VNF **MUST**, if not using the NCSP’s IDAM API, enforce a configurable maximum number of Login attempts policy for the users.
+R-79107 The VNF **MUST**, if not using the NCSPâ€™s IDAM API, enforce a configurable maximum number of Login attempts policy for the users.
 VNF provider must comply with "terminate idle sessions" policy.
 Interactive sessions must be terminated, or a secure, locking screensaver